 The voices of Stacey and Jerry reflect what is found in ancient myths, religious texts, and literature—the struggle with very challenging situations can change some people for the better.
 Surprisingly, it is only in recent years that psychologists and other scholars have focused systematic attention on this phenomenon—on what we have called posttraumatic growth.

 Research findings, including our own work with our colleague Arnie Cann at UNC Charlotte, have identified the key elements of growth arising from the struggle with adversity.
 These five areas of posttraumatic growth that people have reported to us are:

-In future blog posts, we will examine these elements, we’ll talk about how posttraumatic growth comes about, we’ll describe our measure, The Posttraumatic Growth Inventory, and we will dig more deeply into the life experiences of people who have experienced posttraumatic growth.
+In future blog posts, we will examine these elements, how posttraumatic growth comes about, we’ll our measure called The Posttraumatic Growth Inventory, and we will dig more deeply into the life experiences of people who have experienced posttraumatic growth.
 We will explore answers to the question: what value might there be in considering the possibility of growth in the aftermath of suffering?

 Based on what you have read, you may reconsider some of the major life events that you thought about as you started to read this blog.
 Perhaps you might have begun to consider that in the aftermath of these events, something valuable emerged in your life.
 If you would like to share some of this with us, see our research website at the University of North Carolina Charlotte.